 Our consultants are often asked –why not just accept the lump sum cash payment and invest it?
 With more than $100,000 in guaranteed annual income, you can reinvest your structured attorney fee payments when you receive them—and with less tax liability, you have more money with which to invest!

 Another alternative is to incorporate market-based structured settlements into your fee deferral strategy.
-Fee Structure Plus® allows you to place a portion of your pre-tax fees in a market-based investment portfolio, then have it managed by a professional fund manager or your financial advisor.
+A market-based structured settlement allows you to place a portion of your pre-tax fees in a market-based investment portfolio, then have it managed by a professional fund manager or your financial advisor.

 How Stable are Structured Settlement Companies?